yadyginid/ShootThemUp/README.md

 # ShootThemUp
-ABout:
+About:
-Single shooter where two teams fight.
+*Single shooter where two teams fight.

 Use:
 * mostly written in Unreal C++.